Buddy Lazier: 1992

 In 1992, Lazier began to drive for Leader Card Racing and at first, drove the No. 21 Lola T90/00-Buick.
-At the season-opening Daikyo IndyCar Grand Prix at Surfers Paradise, Lazier started in 20th place and finished in 16th place, eighteen laps down.
-At the Valvoline 200 at Phoenix International Raceway, Lazier started in 17th place and finished in 14th place, thirty-three laps down.
-Lazier scored his first point of the season at the Toyota Grand Prix of Long Beach, scoring a 12th-place finish despite running out of fuel after completing 80 of the race's 105 laps.
+At the season-opening Daikyo IndyCar Grand Prix at Surfers Paradise, Lazier started in twentieth place and finished in sixteenth place, eighteen laps down.
+At the Valvoline 200 at Phoenix International Raceway, Lazier started in seventeenth place and finished in fourteenth place, thirty-three laps down.
+Lazier scored his first point of the season at the Toyota Grand Prix of Long Beach, scoring a twelfth-place finish despite running out of fuel after completing eighty of the race's 105 laps.
 At the Indianapolis 500, Lazier began to drive an unsponsored Lola T91/00-Buick.
 Lazier crashed during practice for the race, but he was able to make the field, in 24th place.
-Lazier retired due to an engine failure after completing 139 laps, and was scored in 14th place.
+Lazier retired due to an engine failure after completing 139 laps, and was scored in fourteenth place.
 At the following two races, the ITT Automotive Grand Prix of Detroit and the Budweiser G.I.
 Joe's 200 at Portland International Raceway, Lazier was scored in 24th place on both occasions, retiring due to a broken half shaft at Detroit and a clutch problem at Portland.

-The team regained sponsorship from Seaway Food Town and Project Pacific, when they used the T90/00 at the Miller Genuine Draft 200 at the Milwaukee Mile where Lazier started and finished in 17th place, twenty-four laps down.
-The team added sponsorship from Viper Auto Security for the rest of the season starting with the Molson Indy Toronto at Exhibition Place, where Lazier started in 20th place and finished in 15th place, twelve laps down.
-Lazier recorded his best finish of the season at the following race, the Marlboro 500 at Michigan International Speedway, with a 7th-place finish, fourteen laps down.
+The team regained sponsorship from Seaway Food Town and Project Pacific, when they used the T90/00 at the Miller Genuine Draft 200 at the Milwaukee Mile where Lazier started and finished in seventeenth place, twenty-four laps down.
+The team added sponsorship from Viper Auto Security for the rest of the season starting with the Molson Indy Toronto at Exhibition Place, where Lazier started in twentieth place and finished in fifteenth place, twelve laps down.
+Lazier recorded his best finish of the season at the following race, the Marlboro 500 at Michigan International Speedway, with a seventh-place finish, fourteen laps down.
 Starting at the Budweiser Grand Prix of Cleveland at Cleveland Burke Lakefront Airport, the team used an Ilmor-Chevrolet engine; Lazier started and finished in 23rd place due to an engine failure after 25 laps.
 The team reverted to Buick for the Bosch Spark Plug Grand Prix at Pennsylvania International Raceway.
-Lazier started in 19th place and finished in 15th place, fifteen laps down.
-Lazier finished a career-best 19th in the championship with 10 points.
+Lazier started in nineteenth place and finished in fifteenth place, fifteen laps down.
+Lazier finished a career-best nineteenth in the championship with ten points.